Get THE RACK DEMO

 Building Success From Day One

 These mistakes destroy more breeding programs than genetics knowledge or husbandry skills.
-Successful breeders master the basics: proper animal selection, detailed records, realistic expectations, quality equipment, and business planning.
+Successful breeders master the fundamentals: proper animal selection, detailed records, realistic expectations, quality equipment, and business planning.

 Start your breeding program with a clear plan.
 Choose your foundation animals based on genetics that work together.
 Invest in proper equipment from the beginning.
 Keep detailed records from your first pairing.